avocado-framework/avocado/docs/source/guides/writer/chapters/writing.rst

     RESULTS    : PASS 1 | ERROR 0 | FAIL 0 | SKIP 0 | WARN 0 | INTERRUPT 0
     JOB TIME   : 0.11 s

-After this is done, you'll notice that a the test data directory appeared in the same level of our shell script, containing 2 files::
+After this is done, you'll notice that the test data directory appeared in the same level of our shell script, containing 2 files::

     $ ls output_record.sh.data/